The Happenings on Shaw Hill

 “Where is the other officer?”
 I asked.

-“He’s in the house,” the paramedic said.
+“He’s in the house,” the officer said.
 “He should be out in a minute.
 Would you like to talk to him?”

 Two Days Ago